dimashidayat99/car_detection_system/README.md

     -   Functions are defined to create YOLO-compatible text files from the annotation DataFrame.
     -   Bounding box coordinates are normalized to the range \[0, 1].
     -   Text files are generated for both training and testing datasets.
+    -   The images are automatically resized by ultralytics so no need manual resizing.

 2.  **Data Organization:**
     -   Image and label files are moved to appropriate directories (`car_data/image` and `car_data/label`).